 Some ideas to consider:

-- Contactless payment options are increasingly popular, and Update your systems to accept tap-and-go cards and digital and mobile wallets like Apple Pay or Alipay.
+Contactless payment options are increasingly popular, and can be easily added to your POS.
+Update your systems to accept tap-and-go cards and digital and mobile wallets like Apple Pay or Alipay.

 Preparing for the future